 Is TMS Therapy a good alternative for patients who cannot tolerate the side effects associated with antidepressant medications?

 Is TMS Therapy like other alternative therapies which use magnets to treat some illnesses?

 Is TMS Therapy similar to electroconvulsive therapy (ECT)?

+No, the two procedures are very different.
+While both are effective in the treatment of depression, there are many differences in safety and tolerability.
 During TMS Therapy, patients sit in a chair and are awake and alert throughout the entire 37-minute procedure.
 There is no sedation used with TMS Therapy and the patient does not undergo anesthesia or have an induced seizure as is the case for ECT.
 Patients can transport themselves to and from TMS treatments.
 TMS Therapy was also shown to have no negative effects on memory function as can be the case with ECT.
 Because of the side effects associated with ECT, a significant amount of caregiver support is required.